biointec/columba/README.md

 ---

 ## Usage

+For a quick start you can follow the [example instructions](./example/README.md) with a test dataset.

 Columba aligns reads to a bidirectional FM Index or the bidirectional move structure (b-move).
 To do this you need to build the index based on the input data.